 Robust design advice on how to manage solar loads in all parts of your building, throughout the changing seasons.

-In the built environment, external thermal loads come from heat transferred from the sun through the building envelope, the earth, and the outside environment.
-Any surfaces that separate the building inside from the outside environment is defined as the building envelope and includes walls, roofs, floors, and windows.
-Material choices, envelope design, and envelope sealing dramatically affect the amount of solar radiation and conducted and convected energy that enters and leaves the building envelope.
+In the built environment, thermal loads are caused by heat transferred from the sun through the building envelope, and by heat from the earth.
+Any surface that separate the building inside from the outside environment is defined as the building envelope and includes walls, roofs, floors, and windows.
+Material choices, envelope design, and orientation dramatically affect the amount of solar radiation that enters the building envelope.

 Some common ways that heat flows into or out of a building are: